Do you know how to promote an event successfully?

 FOMO is the fear of missing out.
 Most people in the digital age experience anxiety that an exciting thing will happen elsewhere.
 Let’s talk about what that means to you.
 Posting pictures from last year’s glamorous event can spark a desire not to miss this one.
 It’s a way to reel in people who are unsure if they want to attend.

 To further attract the indecisive ones, you can offer people a new window of opportunity to get tickets.
 Give out VIP tickets or release discount codes with an Interactive Quiz.
 Don’t forget to include a signup form to get their email addresses.
 It provides you with the information needed to market your event with a follow-up email later.
+Here are some more FOMO marketing examples to inspire you.

 Pro tip: In the quiz, ask questions about people’s interests and preferences, and tailor the follow-up email based on their interests.
 There are many ways to do that; for example, you can showcase the speakers they are the most interested in.